erikoest/symath/README.md

   > # Differentiating a scalar variable
   > d(:x)
   => dx
-  > # Creating a variable, and specifying the dform type
+  > # Creating a variable, and specifying the form type
-  > :dx.to_m('dform')
+  > :dx.to_m('form')
   => dx
 </pre>

-D-forms can be wedged together, forming n-forms (note that the ^ operator has lower preceedence in Ruby than in math, so parantheses must be used, e.g. when adding):
+Forms can be wedged together, forming n-forms (note that the ^ operator has lower preceedence in Ruby than in math, so parantheses must be used, e.g. when adding):